The Central Valley School District Board of Education has adopted the first phase of it Smart Schools Investment Plans.

 - Install new PA and clock systems.

-The $1 million cost is approximately one third of the total $2.95 million available under New York’s Smart Schools Bond Act.
-The balance will be used to make other district improvements that will be outlined in the next phase of the SSIP.
+The three phases total $1,572,135 of the total $2.95 million available under New York’s Smart Schools Bond Act.
+The balance will be used to make other district improvements in the future.

 For questions concerning the plan, please contact James Humphrey, District Business Administrator at firstname.lastname@example.org or 315-894-9934.